jameysharp/reader-py/README.md

 How it works
 ============

-Since this is a prototype and technology demo, I've thrown in quite a few unusual tricks.
+Since this is a prototype and technology demo, I've thrown in several unusual tricks.
 I hope you'll find inspiration from some of them even when you're working on unrelated projects.

 Full history
 ------------